Tornado

-Various types of tornadoes include the multiple vortex tornado, landspout, and waterspout.
+Types of tornadoes include the multiple-vortex tornado, landspout, and waterspout.
 Waterspouts are characterized by a spiraling funnel-shaped wind current, connecting to a large cumulus or cumulonimbus cloud.
-They are generally classified as non-supercellular tornadoes that develop over bodies of water, but there is disagreement over whether to classify them as true tornadoes.
-These spiraling columns of air frequently develop in tropical areas close to the equator and are less common at high latitudes.
-Other tornado-like phenomena that exist in nature include the gustnado, dust devil, fire whirl, and steam devil.
+They are generally classified as non-supercellular tornadoes that develop over bodies of water, but there is disagreement about whether to classify them as true tornadoes.
+These spiraling columns of air often develop in tropical areas close to the equator and are less common at high latitudes.
+Similar phenomena in nature include the gustnado, dust devil, fire whirl, and steam devil.

-Tornadoes occur most frequently in North America (particularly in central and southeastern regions of the United States colloquially known as Tornado Alley; the United States and Canada have by far the most tornadoes of any countries in the world).
-Tornados also occur in South Africa, much of Europe (except Spain, most of the Alps, Balkans, and northern Scandinavia), western and eastern Australia, New Zealand, Bangladesh and adjacent eastern India, Japan, the Philippines, and southeastern South America (Uruguay and Argentina).
+Tornadoes most commonly occur in North America (particularly in central and southeastern regions of the United States colloquially known as Tornado Alley; the United States has by far the most tornadoes of any country in the world).
+Tornadoes also occur in South Africa, much of Europe (except most of the Alps), western and eastern Australia, New Zealand, Bangladesh and adjacent eastern India, Japan, the Philippines, and southeastern South America (Uruguay and Argentina).
 Tornadoes can be detected before or as they occur through the use of pulse-Doppler radar by recognizing patterns in velocity and reflectivity data, such as hook echoes or debris balls, as well as through the efforts of storm spotters.

-Tornado rating scales
+Rating

 There are several scales for rating the strength of tornadoes.
 The Fujita scale rates tornadoes by damage caused and has been replaced in some countries by the updated Enhanced Fujita Scale.
 An F0 or EF0 tornado, the weakest category, damages trees, but not substantial structures.
 An F5 or EF5 tornado, the strongest category, rips buildings off their foundations and can deform large skyscrapers.
 The similar TORRO scale ranges from T0 for extremely weak tornadoes to T11 for the most powerful known tornadoes.
+The International Fujita scale is also used to rate the intensity of tornadoes and other wind events based on the severity of the damage they cause.
 Doppler radar data, photogrammetry, and ground swirl patterns (trochoidal marks) may also be analyzed to determine intensity and assign a rating.